DarkAlejoxD/DarkAlejoxD/README.md

 ## 🌟 About Me
 I am a developer with a passion for continuous **learning** and **improving** game development processes.
-My long-term goal is to pursue a career as a **Gameplay Programmer**, bringing games to life.
+My goal is to pursue a career as a **Gameplay Programmer**, bringing games to life.
 Experienced in developing **2D and 3D puzzle and platform games in Unity**.

 ---